 - In Galileo's day, heliocentrism was actually gaining considerable consideration when considering the motion of the stars from an earthly perspective.
 A Catholic monk named Nicolaus Copernicus (for whom is named "The Copernican Revolution") famously brought heliocentrism into vogue.
-He wrote a long text on the subject, On the Revolution of the Celestial Orbs, but put it into the care of a Protestant friend to be published after his death.
-(The book, which contains an excellent account of heliocentricity, was dedicated to Pope Paul III).
-The friend, a Lutheran clergyman named Andreas Osiander, anticipated the massive ramifications this theory had for Protestant scriptural interpretation (Martin Luther seemed to condemn the new theory*) and, the likelihood that it might be condemned; to counter this, Osiander prefaced the book with the claim that the descriptions within were theoretical only, and were only employed to simplify computations... something Copernicus never intended.
+He wrote a long text on the subject, On the Revolution of the Celestial Orbs, but put it into the care of a Protestant friend to be published after his death (the book, which contains an excellent account of heliocentricity, was dedicated to Pope Paul III).
+The friend, a Lutheran clergyman named Andreas Osiander, anticipated the massive ramifications this theory had for Protestant scriptural interpretation (Martin Luther seemed to condemn the new theorynote ) and, the likelihood that it might be condemned; to counter this, Osiander prefaced the book with the claim that the descriptions within were theoretical only, and were only employed to simplify computations... something Copernicus never intended.

 - Another proponent of heliocentrism was Johannes Kepler, a Protestant who expounded on Copernicus' work; Kepler, who did not couch his developments, faced opposition from fellow Protestants, but found a welcome reception from a number of Jesuits notable for scientific achievement.

 - To keep it short, the Church of Galileo’s day issued a non-infallible disciplinary ruling concerning a scientist who was advocating a new and still-unproved theory and demanding that the Church change its understanding of Scripture to fit his.
-At the end of the day, the entire fiasco boils down to an overgrown squabble involving a cranky old man and a bunch of annoyed bigwigs who decided to cut him down to size.
+At the end of the day, the entire fiasco boils down to an overgrown squabble involving a cranky old man with very powerful friends and a bunch of annoyed bigwigs who decided to cut him down to size.
 However, the Catholic Church acknowledges its mistake, and has for some time.
 In 1741, Pope Benedict XIV granted an imprimatur to the first edition of the complete works of Galileo.
 In 1757, a new edition of the Index of Forbidden Books allowed works that supported the Copernican theory, as science had reached the point where the theory could be proven.
-Pope John Paul II famously apologized for the fiasco, but there was a second, less well-publicized apology issues about a century earlier; also, the Church has published two stamps in his honor.
+Pope John Paul II famously apologized for the fiasco, but there was a second, less well-publicized apology issued about a century earlier; also, the Church has published two stamps in his honor.

 - Sunni and Shi'a Muslims don't generally regard each other as heretics.
 The difference was mostly a political one rather than a theological one.
 Comparison can be drawn between Catholicism and the Eastern Orthodox Church, more or less.
 Let's leave it at that.

-- The original Nazarene sect was considered a heresy of Judaism.
+- The original Nazarene sect was considered a heresy in Judaism.
 Once they started recruiting non-Jews without putting them through the proper conversion, Christianity became a distinct religion.
 Modern Messianic Judaism is considered a heresy.